Teaching module applications

 'Practice' ethical application forms for students

-- These should be reviewed by the module coordinator.
+- should be reviewed by the module coordinator.

-- These should be stored in MMS to allow applications to be recalled for audit or monitoring.
+- should be stored in MMS to allow applications to be recalled for audit or monitoring.

 Renewing an approval

-Module coordinators can renew their approval for another year by submitting a Teaching module ethical approval report form (Word) to their SEC, detailing:
+Module coordinators can renew their approval for another year by completing an annual report detailing:

 - The number of student projects conducted under the approval.